118 related texts · 3 related myths · Page 1 of 3

 The scene: Jacob is on his deathbed.
 He summons his beloved son, Joseph.
 This isn't just a goodbye; it's a moment of profound importance.
 Jacob says, "O my son!
 Swear to me by the ...

-Today, let’s dive into a fascinating story from the book of Bamidbar (Numbers), specifically chapter 12, verse 10, and explore the moment Miriam, Moses' sister, is struck with tzar...
+A fascinating story from the book of Bamidbar (Numbers), specifically chapter 12, verse 10, and explore the moment Miriam, Moses' sister, is struck with tzara'at, often translated ...

 It's fascinating how much depth there is when you start to dig. a passage that touches on kidnapping, theft, and even leprosy, found in Sifrei Devarim, a collection of legal interp...